entropax/flask_netiface/README.md

 Here You can see Network-interfaces table,<br>
 For further manipulation with Network interfaces You need to authorize in the App.<br>
-For authorization You need to input Your root password into correspondig login form.<br>
+For authorization You need to input Your sudo password into correspondig login form.<br>
 After that You're about to control Network interfaces with buttons<br>
 ### Authorization